 In the past 24 years, Convoy of Hope has provided disaster response, conducted community events and directed nutritional programs and sustainability projects in 48 states.

 Day two, no help was in sight … until your Convoy of Hope pulled into our city.
 It was literally a blessing.
 We have never seen such a sight.
-Your company of volunteers came with a smile, a warm handshake and a word of encouragement.Former Deputy Police Chief Tom Milar, Picayune, Miss.
+Your company of volunteers came with a smile, a warm handshake and a word of encouragement.Tom Milar, Former Deputy Police Chief, Picayune, Mississippi

-There is a great need to feed hungry children and families in Honduras.
-Our CFI was established in 2011 and there are currently 4,028 children are being fed at 45 program centers.
-We’ve also started our Mother’s Clubs program in Honduras after its success in neighboring El Salvador.
+There’s a great need to feed hungry children and families in Honduras.
+We established a feeding program there in 2011, where 6,299 children currently receive daily nutritious meals at 70 program centers.
+We also started a Mothers’ Clubs program here after its success in neighboring El Salvador.

 Convoy of Hope Europe

 Convoy of Hope Europe (COHEU) was founded in 2003 and is an integral part of our driving passion to feed the world.
 COHEU serves the less fortunate in 49 countries throughout Europe, Africa and the Middle East.
 Visit www.convoyofhope.eu for more information about their work.